hakimel/reveal.js/README.md

 - simple: White background, black text, blue links
 - solarized: Cream-colored background, dark green text, blue links

 Each theme is available as a separate stylesheet.
-To change theme you will need to replace **default** below with your desired theme name in index.html:
+To change theme you will need to replace **black** below with your desired theme name in index.html:

 ```html
 <link rel="stylesheet" href="css/theme/black.css" id="theme">